daker/blog/_posts/2014-10-26-16-00-how-to-fix-perl-warning-setting-locale-failed-in-raspbian.md

 title: How to fix Perl warning setting locale failed on Raspbian
 tags: [raspberrypi]
 ---
-Last week i was trying to make my Raspberry Pi work again, and while reinstalling and upgrading Raspbian OS packages i run into an issue where a perl waring is displayed.
+Last week i was trying to make my Raspberry Pi work again, and while reinstalling and upgrading Raspbian OS packages i run into an issue where a perl warning is displayed.

 ![Raspberry Pi Logo](/assets/posts/rpi-logo.png)